grazhopper/svndumptool/README.txt

 Fixing end-of-line
 ------------------

-While testing with real data i found some weird stuff in these files.
+While testing with real data I found some weird stuff in these files.

 The safest way to convert EOL's is: